valtix-security/terraform-provider-valtix/docs/resources/cloud_account.md

 ## Azure

 Create an application and secret before running this block.
-Look at the [Azure Setup Guide](/Azure_setup_guide/sg_azure_overview) for more details.
+Look at the [Azure Cloud Provider Setup](https://docs.valtix.com/userguide/setup_csp/azure/overview/) for more details.

 ```hcl
 resource "valtix_cloud_account" azure1 {